 - If you’re just starting out, your MIM could be getting your website up and running.

+3. Schedule the time into your day to do the MIMsAfter you’ve set your MIMs as part of your evening routine, schedule the time in (click here to signup and get my scheduling workbook emailed to you – plus a bonus report of my favourite productivity tools).
 Scheduling is an incredibly easy but effective tool to get the important work done.
 Spend two minutes considering where you can fit the time into your day to work on your MIMs, and actually create the schedule.
 Write it down.
 Consider the following:

 - When you will do the MIM (what time of day?

 - How you will do it (what tools will you use?

 - Where you will do it (what will your physical location be?